tarwn/lessthandot-hugo/blogs/content/posts/2010-11-09-playing-around-with-sys-dm_exec_describe.md

   - sql server denali

 ---
 If you have a stored procedure which returns two result sets up till now there was now way to get the meta data easily about the first result set.
-Let&#8217;s take a look what is new in SQL Server Denali, first create this very simple stored procedure.
+Let's take a look what is new in SQL Server Denali, first create this very simple stored procedure.

 sql
 create procedure prTest